0Shark/gemini-meet/common/README.md

-# Common library for joinly: Make your meetings accessible to AI Agents
+# Common library for gemini_meet: Make your meetings accessible to AI Agents